 The first examination determines if the child has met all the required criteria for brain death.
 The second examination is to confirm brain death based on the fact that the condition is irreversible.

 The assessment of neurological status after cardiopulmonary resuscitation or other severe injuries to the brain should be deferred for about 24 hours or longer if there are inconsistencies in the neurological examination.

 The protocol for the apnea test is the same as in adults.

 Certification of Brain Death

 A single physician with institutional privileges can certify brain death.
-In the case where the question of organ donation arises, the state of New York requires that the brain death certification be done by the physician who attended to the patient at the time of death as well as another physician.
+If the question of organ donation arises, the state of New York requires that the brain death certification be done by the physician who attended to the patient at the time of death and another physician.
 Both physicians should confirm that the clinical evaluation meets an accepted medical standard.

 All the processes and phases involved in the brain death determination should be properly documented:

 The cause of irreversibility of coma and unresponsiveness